 Curtailment

-Where the Connection Point is subject to Curtailment, then the Company may install additional equipment at the Connection Point designed to limit the import and/or export of electricity from or to the Distribution System to the Non-Curtailable Import Capacity and/or the Non- Curtailable Export Capacity (as applicable).
+Where the Connection Point is subject to Curtailment, the Company may install additional equipment at the Connection Point designed to limit the import and/or export of electricity from or to the Distribution System to the Non-Curtailable Import Capacity and/or the Non- Curtailable Export Capacity (as applicable).

-The Company may instruct the Customer to Curtail its Maximum Import Capacity and/ or its Maximum Export Capacity (a “Curtailment Instruction”) at any time during the Curtailment Period.
+The Company may give the Customer a Curtailment Instruction at any time during the Curtailment Period.
 The Company shall notify the Customer when the need to Curtail has finished.
-The details on how the Company instructs the Customer are set out in Appendix 3 of this Agreement.

-The Company shall not instruct the Customer to reduce its Maximum Import Capacity and/or the Maximum Export Capacity to less than the (as applicable) the Non-Curtailable Import Capacity or the Non-Curtailable Export Capacity and the Customer is not obliged to reduce to below these levels even if the Company instructs it to do so.
+The Company shall not instruct the Customer to reduce its Maximum Import Capacity and/or the Maximum Export Capacity to less than the Non-Curtailable Import Capacity or the Non-Curtailable Export Capacity (as applicable) and the Customer is not obliged to reduce its Maximum Import Capacity and/or the Maximum Export Capacity to below these levels even if the Company instructs it to do so.

-Subject to Clause 12.19 the Curtailment End Date will be the date on which the Customer and Company has agreed to make the Curtailable Connection a Non-Curtailable Connection.
+Subject to Clause 12.19 the Curtailment End Date will be the date on which the Customer and Company agree to make the Curtailable Connection a Non-Curtailable Connection.

-If the Customer does not request a Non-Curtailable Connection, or if the Customer does not accept the cost of converting the Curtailable Connection to a Non-Curtailable Connection, the Curtailment End Date will be void.
+The Company may amend the Curtailment End Date to such reasonable date as the Company may specify in a written notice of such amendment to the Customer (the “Curtailment End Date Notice”), always provided that the Company gives the Curtailment End Date Notice to the Customer within a reasonable period of time after the Company becomes aware that the circumstance necessitating such amendment has arisen.
+If the Company gives a Curtailment End Date Notice to the Customer, the Curtailment End Date shall be the date specified in the Curtailment End Date Notice.

-It is agreed that the Curtailment End Date is an agreed date as defined in the Electricity (Connection Standards of Performance) Regulations 2015.
-Where the Company proposes to move the Curtailment End Date, the provisions of the Electricity (Connection Standards of Performance) Regulations 2015 will apply.
+If the Customer does not request a Non-Curtailable Connection or if the Customer does not accept the cost of converting the Curtailable Connection to a Non-Curtailable Connection, the Connection shall continue to be a Curtailable Connection until such a time as the Customer requests a Non-Curtailable Connection and accepts the cost of converting the Curtailable Connection to a Non-Curtailable Connection.

 The Company shall use its reasonable endeavours to provide the Non-Curtailable Import Capacity and/or Non-Curtailable Export Capacity such that the Full Import Curtailment Hours